cjber/ahah/README.md

 The routing stage of this project primarily makes use of the RAPIDS `cugraph` library.
 This stage iterates sequentially over each POI of a certain type and finds routes to every postcode within a certain buffer.

 * Iterate over POI of a certain type
-* Using POI buffer value subset road nodes using buffer value centred on POI
+* Create `cuspatial.Graph()` with subset of road nodes
-  * Uses `cuspatial.points_in_spatial_window`
+  * Use `cuspatial.points_in_spatial_window` with buffer to obtain subset
-* Subset converted into `cugraph.Graph()`
-* Run single source shortest path from POI to each node in the sub graph
+* Run _single source shortest path_ from POI to each node in the sub graph
-  * `sssp` takes into account `weights`, which in this case are the `length` of each connection between nodes as reported by OSM.
+  * `cugraph.sssp` takes into account `weights`, which in this case are the `length` of each connection between nodes as reported by OSM.
-* `SSSP` distances subset by postcode nodes, these distances are added to a complete dataframe of postcodes if they are smaller than existing values
+* `SSSP` distances subset to return only nodes associated with postcodes, these distances are added iteratively to a complete dataframe of postcodes if they are smaller than existing values